zilliztech/zdoc/docs/tutorials/data/search-query-get/filtering/filtering-templating.md

 # Filter Templating

-In Milvus, complex filter expressions with numerous elements, especially those involving non-ASCII characters like CJK characters, can significantly affect query performance.
-To address this, Milvus introduces a filter expression templating mechanism designed to improve efficiency by reducing the time spent parsing complex expressions.
+In Zilliz Cloud, complex filter expressions with numerous elements, especially those involving non-ASCII characters like CJK characters, can significantly affect query performance.
+To address this, Zilliz Cloud introduces a filter expression templating mechanism designed to improve efficiency by reducing the time spent parsing complex expressions.
 This page explains using filter expression templating in search, query, and delete operations.

 ## Overview{#overview}